Nebula Standard Software Package

 - If the software you want is used by many users, you can request that it be added to the centralized distribution system.
 Nebula will evaluate the product and its licensing terms in making its decision whether to make it part of the central system.

 You are free to install any additional software that you need, providing it complies with certain security requirements.
 (We monitor Nebula computers for these security problems and notify the owners if they occur.)
-We are happy to try to package any software that your department uses, subject to the On-Demand User Support fee of $113.80.
+We are happy to try to package any software that your department uses, subject to the current On-Demand User Support fee.
 If successful, these software packages can be assigned on a by-department basis, or to specific computers only.

 Centrally distributed packages must meet some specific criteria.
 Please contact your Nebula support person for help with software selection and analysis.